CastelJeremy/simple-music-api/docs/index.md

 ## Testing

-If you which to test the API make sure :
+If you wish to test the API make sure :

 1.  devDependencies are installed `npm install --save-dev`.
 2.  the demo user is in your database, check the `fixtures.sql` file.